-- 1. Randomization of Flyers (Unit Response)

-- (a) Randomly assign survey advertising flyers to food shelf-dates.
-The unit of analysis will be the food shelf-date as will the level of randomization.
-See Appendix A for flyer examples.

-- (b) Food shelves distribute the randomized daily flyer via food bags and prepackaged meals.

-- 2. Recruitment and Baseline Survey

-- (a) For all potential study participants, elicit a preference for English or Spanish.
+- 1. Randomization of Flyers (Unit Response) - (a) Randomly assign survey advertising flyers to food shelves stratified by bins of dates.
+These include four bins over the two weeks of planned enrollment.
+Bins 1 and 3 will be comprised of Monday, Tuesday, and Wednesday on week 1 and 2, respectively.
+Bins 2 and 4 will similarly be comprised of Thursday, Friday, and Saturday.
+The unit of analysis will be the foodshelf-date as will the level of randomization.
+See Appendix A for flyer examples. - (b) Food shelves distribute the randomized daily flyer via food bags and prepackaged meals. - 2.
+Recruitment and Baseline Survey - (a) For all potential study participants, elicit a preference for English or Spanish.
 Those with a preference for Spanish will be given a Spanish language consent form and survey questions.

-- (b) Individuals provide consent.

-- (c) Collect demographic information.

-- 3. Randomization of messaging content before sensitive survey modules (Item Response) - (a) After completing the demographics survey module, participants are randomly assigned to one of four ethical motivation messaging options; deontological, consequential, acknowledgement of racial inequities, or nothing. - (b) Participants are shown the same randomly assigned message prior to each sensitive survey module. - (c) Participants answer questions in survey modules 2-5 on media attitudes, health and COVID-19, and discrimination in healthcare. - 4.
+- (b) Individuals provide consent. - (c) Collect demographic information. - 3.
+Randomization of messaging content before sensitive survey modules (Item Response) - (a) After completing the demographics survey module, participants are randomly assigned to one of four ethical motivation messaging options; deontological, consequential, acknowl-edgement of racial inequities, or nothing. - (b) Participants are shown the same randomly assigned message prior to each sensitive survey module. - (c) Participants answer questions in survey modules 2-5 on media attitudes, health and COVID-19, and discrimination in healthcare. - 4.
 Participants answer debrief questions and are prompted to get tested for COVID-19 if they have any officially recognized symptoms.
 Participants are also notified that they may share the survey with family and friends. - 5.
 Electronic gift cards are texted to participants who complete the survey to compensate them for their time.